MichaelEPope/nsrestlet/readme.md

 ## Error Handling and Endpoint Retries

-When a request error occurs, NSRestlet first determines if retrying the request could possibly result in a success.
-For example, with errors related to rate limiting, or dropped requests, retrying can be helpful and oftentimes works.

-By default, if NSRestlet receives a retryable error, it will retry calling the Restlet up to 3 times.
-Non-retryable errors will be emitted immediately.
+Sometimes things go wrong when trying to call a Restlet, and an error is emitted.

+In caess like rate limitng or dropped requests, `nsrestlet` will retry the call (by default up to three times) before emitting an error.

+In other cases where retrying wouldn't make a difference, `nsrestlet` will emit an error immediately.

 You can recieve this error in you callback (`````error````` paramater) or promise (`````.catch()`````).